Price pitches 4 scoreless innings in spring training debut

 YANKEES 9, PIRATES 5

-Gary Sanchez hit a three-run home run and a two-run double for New York, while Aaron Judge had an RBI double and drew a bases-loaded walk.
-Sonny Gray made his third start for the Yankees, pitching three innings and giving up three runs — two earned — two hits and three walks.
-Jose Osuna hit a two-run home run off Dellin Betances and ex-Yankee catcher Francisco Cervelli hit a two-homer shot off Gray.
+Gary Sanchez hit a three-run homer and a two-run double for New York, while Aaron Judge had an RBI double and drew a bases-loaded walk.
+Sonny Gray made his third start for the Yankees, pitching three innings and giving up three runs — two earned — on two hits and three walks.
+Jose Osuna hit a two-run homer off Dellin Betances, and ex-Yankees catcher Francisco Cervelli homered off Gray.

 ORIOLES 1, CARDINALS 0